Centre William Rappard: Description

+There have been various occurrences of art suppression in the Centre William Rappard.
+The Geneva Window (1930) by Harry Clarke, which was commissioned by the Irish government as a gift to the ILO, was never sent to Geneva.
+Eduardo Chicharro y Agüera's Pygmalion was covered in 1936 and remained hidden during 70 years.
+Other artworks have been removed, covered or destroyed, such as Albert Hahn Jr.'s Building the Future, Gustave Louis Jaulmes's The Triumphant Peace murals, and Dean Cornwell murals on labour (the three works removed by the GATT Secretariat in 1975).
+Many of them were recovered, restored and placed in their original locations during the renovation of the building in 2008-2013.
+In 2019, the caricature painting In GATT We Trust by Claude Namy was removed from public exhibition.

 Criticism

+Geneva Referendum for a New Building

 Following the approval by the Swiss federal authorities, on 6 April 2009 the city of Geneva approved the expansion of the Centre William Rappard.
 The work included major changes in the internal courtyards, and a new wing on what was the south parking.
 Following Swiss standards for the protection of international organizations and foreign officers, security installations were built, including a perimeter around the building.
 Budget was 150 million Swiss Francs, including 70 million by the Swiss Confederation and 60 million as a loan by FIPOI.
 The City Council approved the expansion with 50 votes in favour and 17 against it, the latter including "A gauche toute!" and UDC parties.
 Christian Zaugg and Pierre Vanek of "A gauche toute!" advanced that a referendum would be held to oppose the construction.

 Against the advice of the majority of Geneva political leaders, including the responsible for municipal and cantonal constructions Mark Muller of the Liberal Party, and Sandrine Salerno of the Socialist Party, the organisers of the referendum obtained 6,919 signatures supporting their project (versus a minimum of 4,000).
 However, after verification only 4,022 signatures were validated.

 The referendum took place on 27 September 2009, with 61.8 per cent of voters supporting the expansion of the Centre William Rappard (turnout 39.5 per cent) "By accepting this project, Genevans showed their commitment to the international city and to multiculturalism" declared Sandrine Salerno.
 Director-General Pascal Lamy said that the results of the referendum "will encourage us to extend our outreach to you even further”.